figuremout/figuremout.github.io/content/posts/papermod.md

 # Configuration
 ## Home Info
-Show welcome message and social links in home page like the cover image of this blog, follow the [regular mode](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/#regular-mode-default-mode) doc.
+Show welcome message and social links in home page like the cover image of this blog, follow the [home info mode](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/#home-info-mode) doc.

 Add following to your `hugo.yaml`, you can modify as you like:
 ```yaml